oat-sa/taohub-user-guide/User Guide 3.2/Interactions/extended-text-interaction.md

 >The Extended Text Interaction provides the means of examining the Test-taker's ability to reproduce a phrase, sentence, or text passage exactly.
 The answer must not deviate from the original in any way.

+>Usually, these items are scored manually by a human scorer.
+In TAO 3.2, authors can define outcome variables on the item level for scoring rubrics, for example for grammar, spelling, and contents.

 [![Extended Text Interaction](https://img.youtube.com/vi/jjbBWuvsK3s/hqdefault.jpg)](https://youtube.com/watch?v=jjbBWuvsK3s&rel=0 "Extended Text Interaction")

 Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Extended Text Interaction: